Introduction to Babel

 What is transpiler?

-It is a tool which is used to convert source code into another source code which is of the same level.
+It is a tool that is used to convert source code into another source code that is of the same level.
 That is why it is also known as a source-to-source compiler.
 Both the codes are equivalent in nature, considering the fact that one works with the specific version of the browser and one doesn’t.

 Why do we need Babel?

-Some of the above code is not supported in some browers, so after transpiling through Babel we will get:
+Some of the above code is not supported in some browsers, so after transpiling through Babel we will get:

 In the next article, we will learn how to install Babel and will also see more examples of it.